Thrombocytopenia

 The field of ITP has been transformed by thrombopoietin receptor agonists, with romiplostim and eltrombopag now standard second-line options.
 Newer TPO-RAs — avatrombopag and lusutrombopag — have expanded the oral treatment armamentarium.
 Fostamatinib, an SYK inhibitor, represents a mechanistically distinct approach targeting macrophage Fc receptor signaling.
 The anti-neonatal Fc receptor (FcRn) inhibitor efgartigimod alfa (Vyvgart) has shown efficacy in Phase 3 ITP trials (ADAPT+), rapidly reducing pathogenic IgG antibodies including anti-platelet autoantibodies, offering a novel mechanism distinct from all existing therapies.

 For HIT, real-world data increasingly support direct oral anticoagulants (particularly rivaroxaban and apixaban) for treatment and secondary prevention, avoiding the complexity of parenteral non-heparin anticoagulants.
-COVID-19 vaccine-induced immune thrombocytopenia and thrombosis (VITT) — caused by anti-PF4 antibodies mechanistically similar to HIT — emerged as a new syndrome during the pandemic, with its management informing broader HIT immunopathology understanding.
+Better understanding of anti-PF4 antibody biology — including the recognition of spontaneous, non-heparin-triggered HIT-like syndromes — has refined serologic testing and management of immune-mediated thrombocytopenia more broadly.
 Caplacizumab (anti-VWF nanobody) in combination with plasma exchange and immunosuppression has become standard of care for TTP, reducing TTP-related mortality and relapse.

 Back to Table of Contents